offthewall123/OAP/oap-cache/oap/docs/Using-Plasma-As-Cache.md

     vmemcache: using vmemcahe as external store
     size: how much Bytes external store will use on pmem per numa node
 ```
+ Remember to kill `plasma-store-server` process if you no longer need cache, and you should delete `/tmp/plasmaStore` which is a Unix domain socket.

 #### using yarn start plamsa service
- we can use yarn(hadoop version >= 3.1) to start plasma service, you should provide a yaml file like xxx.
+ we can use yarn(hadoop version >= 3.1) to start plasma service, you should provide a yaml file like following.

-### start Saprk-sql and run workload.